Natcol05/Natcol05/README.md

 **Skills and Interests:**

 🌱 Passionate about statistics and probability, I thrive on utilizing programming tools such as Python and SQL to deepen my expertise in these domains.
 👯 Eager to collaborate on innovative projects encompassing statistical analysis, modeling, machine learning, and web scraping 😉.

-🔭 I'd love to continue honing my English communication skills to better engage with global communities and broaden my professional horizons 🌐🌎

 Feel free to reach out to me on my social media channels: